sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 ---

 ## Reflect

-> [!
-Reflect]
+What do you want to automate?

-> What would you want to automate?
+How can we think about automation as a process of caring for our selves and research, creating space, time & systems for us to make our work through? instead of reducing it down.

-> How can we think about automation as a process of caring for our selves and research, creating space, time & systems for us to make our work through?
+Within obsidian we structure and decide on how we automate our systems and this is a great opportunity to question what your methods and desires we have when caring for ourselves and our research.

 ---
-# 5 Annotation
+# 4 Annotation

 This is very flexible and enables you to practice a method that fits your approach of reading\*watching\*listening .
 Again, we are just going to look at some options quite quickly to give an understanding of what you can do, so do adapt and build on.